crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed the handling of array values when used in the ``SET GLOBAL`` statement.

 - Improved the handling of ``NULL`` values in ``SET GLOBAL`` statement.
 They now no longer cause a ``NullPointerException`` but instead advice users to